Linear Multidimensional Regression with Interactive Fixed-Effects: Iterative Estimator

-From the representation in \eqref{eqn:AppKernelDiff} the proof techniques from previous results follow straightforwardly.
-As is proposed in the main text, proxies $\widehat{U}^{(n)}$ can be estimated using the matrix method with each dimension used as rows.
-Then results from Proposition A.1 in \cite{Bai2009} can be used to bound the estimation error of these proxies with respect to the true $U^{(n)}$.
-Greater care is needed for the fact Proposition A.1 in \cite{Bai2009} is an up-to-rotations result that is not required in previous results, hence this is taken care of specifically in the proof.
+Proof techniques from previous results follow from the representation in \eqref{eqn:AppKernelDiff}.
+As proposed in the main text, proxies $\widehat{U}^{(n)}$ can be estimated using the matrix method with each dimension used as rows.
+Proposition A.1 in \cite{Bai2009} can be used to bound the estimation error of these proxies with respect to the true $U^{(n)}$.
+The fact Proposition A.1 in \cite{Bai2009} is an up-to-rotations result does not affect convergence rates, and is discussed below the proof of Proposition~\ref{lemma:consIterKernel}.
+Hence, for the statement of the result, these rotations are ignored.